-To find the map of your property, you can search for an address or a specific set of GPS coordinates (start with the longitude) at FEMA’s flood map database.
+You can find the map for your property by searching for an address or a specific set of GPS coordinates (start with the longitude) at FEMA’s flood map database.

 Once you pull up your address, you can open an image of the FIRM map for the area.

 As mentioned above, properties in a Special Flood Hazard Area usually require flood insurance.

 The National Flood Insurance Program is FEMA’s flood insurance program and is the most common way to obtain flood insurance, although there are private options as well.